CAPITAL IMPROVEMENT PROGRAM

 Location: Bridgeport

-Project Team: Kimley-Horn (Design) & Construction (TBD)
+Project Team: Kimley-Horn (Design) & Contractor (TBD)

 Budget and Funding Source: $250,000 - General Fund